vaultthestars/DHL-Website/README.md

 - This interface has three methods called within our various handlers: `getUser(userId)`, `updateUser(userId, user)`, and `getAllUserIds()`.
 - We have two classes `LocalDatabase` and `FirestoreDatabase` that implement our `UserDatabase` interface.
 - `LocalDatabase` contains an hashmap() of all users ids mapped to User objects.
 It's used to store mock users parsed from a CSV file.
 - `FirestoreDatabase` is wrapper class containing our initialization of the Firestore database.
-It takes care of all funcitonality related to reading data from and writing data to Firestore.
+It takes care of all functionality related to reading data from and writing data to Firestore.
 #### User & Song Classes
 - `User` class represents an individual TuneIn user and houses essential user-specific information.
 It implements KdTreeNode so that users can be used to build the User-Tree.
 - `Song` class represents a specific song and stores related information (user id, title, song id, list of artists, array of audio features, k-d tree dimension).
 It implements KdTreeNode so that songs can be used to build the Song-Tree.